+356-2033-01-78

 What help can you get from us after obtaining permanent residence in Malta?

-Investors and their family members might need additional services after getting permanent residence of Malta, for example, assistance with card renewal, opening a bank account or getting a Maltese driver’s licence.
+Investors and their family members might need additional services after getting permanent residence in Malta, for example, assistance with card renewal, opening a bank account or getting a Maltese driver’s licence.
 Here’s how we can help.

 Renewing residence permit cards